Anxiety has really been beating my ass lately.

 Listen to Music

-I find that if i make peace with the fact that sometimes life is just going to suck it makes everything a lot easier.
+I find that if I make peace with the fact that sometimes life is just going to suck it makes everything a lot easier.

-Get Excited for the Future
+Get Excited about the Future

 Positive Self Talk

 I personally suck at breathing exercises but I know they have worked for a lot of people.